diana-heredia/diana-heredia.github.io/projects.markdown

  <div>
   <h2>Public and Digital Scholarship</h2>
  <ul>
-  <li></li><a href="https://lab.plant-humanities.org/ayahuasca/">“Ayahuasca: Amazonian Plant Lessons”</a>, Dumbarton Oaks, Plant Humanities Lab, July 2022.
+  <li><a href="https://lab.plant-humanities.org/ayahuasca/">“Ayahuasca: Amazonian Plant Lessons”</a>, Dumbarton Oaks, Plant Humanities Lab, July 2022.
 Co-authored Public History Article </li>

+  <li><a href="https://letraslibres.com/revista/los-conquistadores-invisibles/">“Los conquistadores invisibles”</a>, <i>Letras Libres</i>, No. 252, December 2019.
+Public History Article in Spanish</li>

 <li><a href="https://witchcraftinnewspain.wordpress.com/">A Witch in New Spain, May 2019 </a>- Public History Website about an eighteenth-century report on withcraft in Central Mexico. </li>
 Document transcription is accompanied by two blogs that contextualize the report: